Gexxo1/QuestSurvivorsCode/README.md

 'Quest Survivors' is a 2D top-down survivor roguelite where you fight hordes of enemies, level up with powerful abilities, and survive till the final boss.
 It is inspired by games like 'Vampire Survivors' or 'Enter the Gungeon'.
+You can find more in my itch.io page linked above.
 The game was built using **Unity 2D (version 2021.3.16f1)**.

 ## Scripts Structure